sknji/ngiri-lang/README.md

 Extending the [monkey language](https://interpreterbook.com/) with the following learning goals:

 - [ ] Create an llvm compiler backend
-- [ ] Convert the stack based VM to a based vm
+- [ ] Convert the stack based VM to a register based vm
 - [ ] Experiment on generating x86-64 code